 Can public schools go into debt?

-I don’t know of a single school district who is flush with cash.
+I don’t know of a single school district that is flush with cash.
 School districts run a tight budget and use every penny to do their best for their students.
 However what happens if a big purchase needs made, like a renovation to a school building?
 Or even a bigger project like an entirely new school building for an expanding community!

 These large capital projects are typically financed by issuing public bonds.
 These bonds are issued over a 20 to 30 year period at current market interest rates.
 In this way, schools are able to basically crowdsource funding from wealthy donors and institutions rather than going to a bank and asking for a loan (and of course paying a higher interest rate because banks need to make a profit!).